giantmade/giant-news/README.md

     $ poetry add giant-news

 You should then add `"news", "easy_thumbnails" and "filer"` to the `INSTALLED_APPS` in your settings file.
+The detail pages in this app use plugins which are not contained within this app.
+It is recommended that you include a set of plugins in your project, or use the `giant-plugins` app.

 ## Configuration